That estimated dollar amount reflects a 139.1% acceleration from $640.9 million during 2018.

-Greenland’s top 6 biggest exported products by value are crustaceans including lobsters, frozen whole fish, preserved or prepared crustaceans and molluscs, fish fillets and pieces, dried, salted or smoked miscellaneous fish, then fresh whole fish.
-Collectively, those 6 leading export categories represent 97.5% of Greenland’s total export revenues.
-Such a high percentage indicates Greenland intensely concentrated set of exported goods specific to seafood.
+Greenland’s top 6 biggest exported products by value are frozen whole fish, crustaceans including lobsters, preserved or prepared crustaceans and molluscs, fish fillets and pieces, dried, salted or smoked miscellaneous fish, then fishing vessels and factory ships.
+Collectively, those 6 leading export categories represent 95.2% of Greenland’s total export revenues.
+Such a high percentage indicates Greenland intensely concentrated set of exported goods related to seafood.

 Greenland’s Most Valuable Trading Partners